A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Introduction

-The setting in this work is closer to the one considered in \cite{chang2015multi, chang2014distributed, chang2016proximal,lee2016distributed ,notarnicola2017constraint,falsone2017dual}.
+The setting in this work is closer to the one considered in \cite{chang2015multi, chang2014distributed, chang2016proximal,notarnicola2017constraint,falsone2017dual}.
 However, these works focused on problems with a single coupling constraint of type \eqref{global-1}, which ignores any sparsity structure.
 Problem \eqref{global-1} is solved in these references by using dual decomposition methods, which require each agent to maintain a dual variable associated with the constraint.
 Ignoring any sparsity structure means that each agent will be involved in the entire constraint.
 By doing so, each agent will maintain a long dual vector to reflect the {\em whole} constraint, and {\em all} agents in the network will have to reach consensus on a longer dual vector.
-Similarly, in resource allocation problems \cite{xiao2006optimal,alizadeh2012demand,vardakas2015survey}, all agents are involved in a single constraint of the form \eqref{global-1}; moreover, each $B_k$ is equal to the identity matrix ($B_k=I$).
+The work \cite{A1} studied problem \eqref{global-1} for smooth functions with resource constraints (i.e., $\underline{w}_k \leq w_k\leq \overline{w}_k$) and focused on handling the useful case of dynamic and directed graphs.
+Note that the matrix $B_k$ in \cite{A1} has a specific structure; but, the solution employed also shares the whole dual variable and neglects any sparsity structure.
+In other resource allocation problems \cite{ho1980class,xiao2006optimal ,lakshmanan2008decentralized}, all agents are involved in a single constraint of the form \eqref{global-1} with $B_k=I$.